mkaito/mkaito.github.com/_posts/2010-07-29-writing-a-wiki-engine.markdown

 hyperlinks, so don't worry, you don't have to reinvent the wheel on this one.
 Third, the user doesn't need to know the technicalities that enable the wiki.
-She shouldn't need to learn html, or wonder why the file upload isn't working.
+She shouldn't need to learn html, or wonder why the file upload isn't working, although providing "extra features" for tech-savvy users is a bonus.
 This is probably the most fundamental idea behind good application development.
 Things need to work and be intuitive.
 You need to build on existing knowledge and move on from there.
 Don't make the user read a three-tome manual to use your app.
 It's your duty as developer to make things work the way the user